-**The next TANG3O meeting will take place on 14-15 November 2018, hosted by the School of Earth Sciences, University of Melbourne.
+**The next TANG3O meeting will be hosted by the School of Earth Sciences, University of Melbourne.
 Provisional dates: 22–23 November 2018.**

 The Thermochronology and Noble Gas Geochronology and Geochemistry Organisation (TANG3O) was formed in 2008 to coordinate the re-equipment of Australia’s noble gas laboratories and to foster technical cooperation and research collaboration.

 - To encourage collaboration through the development of an analytical network.

 - To facilitate collaborative access to facilities and expertise in thermochronology, noble gas geochemistry, and geochronology.

 - To enhance competitiveness through collaborative funding applications.

 - To increase bargaining power with instrument suppliers.

 - To provide a focus to develop partnerships with relevant industry and government agencies.